 To ensure that all of the fields have been completed & are recognized accordingly – you can then validate your FactCheck Schema Markup with the help of Google’s Rich Results Testing Tool.

-Fact Check Eligibility Guidelines:
+3 Fact Check Eligibility Guidelines

 After marking up your Claim Review with FactCheck Schema, it is the sole discretion of Google to display the rich result.
 But, you can increase your chances of featuring a rich result by following the guidelines provided by Google, such as:

-- Your website should have more than one page with ClaimReview structured data: This is obvious that Google would trust a website that is regularly reviewing claims rather than a new website that has no prior history of reviewing claims.
+- Your website should have more than one page with ClaimReview structured data: This is obvious that Google would trust a website that is reviewing claims regularly rather than a new website that has no prior history of reviewing claims.

 - Avoid any mismatch between the structured data and page content: For instance, your structured data is reviewing the claim as false, but your page content is indicating the claim as true.
 Then the Claim Review would potentially manipulate search users, who are actually looking to verify the truth and in such cases, search engine wouldn’t feature rich result.